Adnuntius/documentation/user-interface-guides/admin.md

 # Admin

+The Admin section is where you manage users, roles, teams, notification preferences, custom events, layouts, tiers, integrations and more.
+You can get an introduction to Admin in this [Youtube](https://youtu.be/6NEH2pegA1g) video.

 ## Users and User Profile

 The list of users are all users who have rights to perform certain actions \(as defined by [Roles](admin.md#roles)\) to certain parts of content \(as defined by [Teams](admin.md#teams)\).
 Here is how to create a new user.